 And so, here we are today where we typically celebrate the holiday with cute costumes and trick-or-treating with children.
 The great thing about Gwinnett is, there are even more ways to get in the spirit of Halloween!
 We're here to tell you about them in this version of Guide to Gwinnett: Halloween.

-- Braselton Zombie 5K Run @ Braselton Brothers Department Store Building, Oct.
-20
+- Braselton Zombie 5K Run @ Downtown Braselton, Oct.
+19

-- Suwanee's Trek or Treat @ Suwanee Creek Park, Oct.
-28
+- Trek or Treat @ Sims Lake Park, Oct.
+27

 There you have it—a guide to get you started on your Halloween celebrations!
 There are so many events and attractions to partake in.
 Comment below, and tell us how you'll celebrate this Hallows’ Eve.